Hamorton, Pennsylvania

 Hamorton is an unincorporated community and census-designated place (CDP) in Chester County, Pennsylvania, United States.
 It was first listed as a CDP prior to the 2020 census.

-The CDP is primarily in southern Chester County, in the northeast part of Kennett Township.
+Hamorton is located primarily in southern Chester County, in the northeastern part of Kennett Township.
 U.S. Route 1 passes through the community, leading east (northbound) 3 mi to Chadds Ford and west (southbound) the same distance to Kennett Square.
 Pennsylvania Route 52 intersects Route 1 in Hamorton, leading southeast 10 mi to Wilmington, Delaware, and northeast 9 mi to West Chester.

-The Hamorton Historic District, listed on the National Register of Historic Places, comprises 75 historic buildings in the north part of the CDP along US 1.
+The Hamorton Historic District, listed on the National Register of Historic Places, comprises 75 historic buildings in the northern part of the CDP along US 1.